 - Locate leak and make sure that refrigerant system pressure has been relieved and reclaimed from both high- and low-pressure ports. - 2.
-Repair leak following accepted practices.
+Repair leak following Refrigerant Service procedures.

-NOTE: Install a filter drier whenever the system has been opened for repair.
+NOTE: Install a bi-flow filter drier whenever the system has been opened for repair.

-- Add a small charge of R-410A refrigerant vapor to system and leak-test unit. - Recover refrigerant from system and evacuate to 500 microns if no additional leaks are found. - 5.
-Charge unit with R-410A refrigerant, using an accurate scale.
+- Add a small charge of R-410A refrigerant vapor to system and leak-test unit. - 4.
+Recover refrigerant from refrigerant system and evacuate to 500 microns if no additional leaks are not found. - 5.
+Charge unit with R-410A refrigerant, using an electronic scale.
 Refer to unit rating plate for required charge.

-Step 2 - Start-Up Cooling Section And Make Adjustments
+Step 2 - Start-Up Adjustments

 Complete the required procedures given in the Pre-Start-Up section before starting the unit.
 Do not jumper any safety devices when operating the unit.
-Do not operate the unit when the outdoor temperature is below 40°F (4°C) (unless accessory low-ambient kit is installed).
-Do not rapid cycle the compressor.
-Allow 5 minutes between "on" cycles to prevent compressor damage.
+Do not operate the unit in Cooling mode when the outdoor temperature is below 40°F (4°C) (unless accessory low-ambient kit is installed).